z1000biker/aspneteventcalendarapp/README.md

 ## License

-This is a proof-of-concept application for demonstration purposes.
+This is a proof-of-concept FULLY WORKING application for demonstration purposes.

 ## Author

-Created as a demonstration of ASP.NET Core capabilities including API development, calendar integration, and data validation.
+Created as a demonstration/educational aid of ASP.NET Core capabilities including API development, calendar integration, and data validation for my students.